 "[Spanking has] been generally regarded as an acceptable practice, and parents who use it tend to justify it as a separate thing from more severe forms of physical abuse," she said.

 The practice of spanking children to discipline them has emerged as a controversial topic on social media in recent years.
 While some vehemently oppose it, others seem to take a strong "well, we turned out fine, didn't we?" attitude to it.
-Dr. Han Ren, a licensed psychologist and school psychologist, recently put things into perspective with the help of a new study by Harvard researchers, which explains how spanking affects children's brain development in ways similar to more severe forms of violence.
+Dr. Han Ren, a licensed psychologist and school psychologist, put things into perspective with the help of a study by Harvard researchers, which explains how spanking affects children's brain development in ways similar to more severe forms of violence.
 Dr. Han, who has over 99k followers on TikTok, broke down the subject in a series of informative videos that have gone viral on social media.

 Speaking to Bored Panda, the mother-of-two explained that she started making TikTok videos about six months into the pandemic mostly as a creative outlet and a way to spread information about mental health.
 "I noticed there was a growing interest in mental health and therapist creators on the platform and thought 'I could do that!'
 I also noticed the lack of diversity in popular creators and the dearth of content specifically centering BIPOC individuals speaking to the complexities of mental health within our cultures.
 I decided to take a stab at it and my platform grew pretty quickly," she explained.